CAN Decoder

 by DLC field)

-CRC (cyan)15Cyclic redundancy check
+CRC (blue)15Cyclic redundancy check

 CRC delimiter (gray)1Must be recessive (1)